ds-lab/EsophagusVisualization/features/database.md

 ### Botox Injection Data Management
 - **Data Input Requirements**:
   - Data entry is only possible if a visit is selected.
   - Botox injection data can only be input if the visit type is set to "Therapy" and the therapy type is "Botox Injection".
+Otherwise, the input form is not shown.
 - **Data Handling**:
   - Multiple injections can be associated with a single visit to form a "Botox Therapy".
   - Saved Botox therapy data is displayed for easy reference.